uclapi/uclapi/README.md

 `python manage.py test --testrunner 'roombookings.custom_test_runner.NoDbTestRunner'`

 ## Setting Up and Building
-**Note that these instructions can only ever work if you are within the UCL network and have database access credentials** This will walk you through setting yourself up a local development environment.
+This will walk you through setting yourself up a local development environment.
 This is different to if you want to deploy this into production, but luckily we have an internal set of installation scripts for this.
 Therefore, this guide will not walk you through, for example, getting Gunicorn or Nginx running.
 This is simply getting an environment up that can be used to develop the API.
 Testing with Nginx and Gunicorn is done in staging prior to a production deployment.

 ### Requirements